google/merchant-api-samples/apps_script/README.md

 1. Create the Apps Script project [here](https://script.google.com/u/1/home) or re-use an existing one.

+1. Go into "Project Settings" and select the "Show the appsscript.json manifest file in editor"

+1. Go back to the "Editor" and copy/paste the content of this repository's appsscript.json into the default one.
+    *   If you are using a new project, you can overwrite everything.
+    *   If you are using an existing project, you should merge the content of this file with your existing one.

-1. Copy/paste the selected sample's code into your Apps Script.
+1. Copy/paste the selected sample code into your Apps Script project (in the "code.gs" file).

-1. Enable the sample specific [Advanced Service](https://developers.google.com/apps-script/guides/services/advanced#enable_advanced_services).
-Ensure that you are calling it as specified in the Code Sample

 1. Click "Run" to execute the script.
 You will be prompted to authorize the script using your own credentials